 Another "Brat Pack" tribute to consider would be naming your son after Emilio Estevez, who appeared in The Breakfast Club and St. Elmo's Fire.
 Nothing quite brings 80's flashbacks like the name Emilio, and it would be a fitting name to bring back for boys.
 He was famously married to Paula Abdul, and he's the son of Martin Sheen and brother of Charlie.
 Emilio carries all the heartthrob, without the headaches.

 And speaking of mischief, if you're having a girl and want to give her an 80's edge, consider naming her Veronica from the classic 80's movie, Heathers.
-Winona Ryder played Christian Slater's strange draino-mixing, popular clique member turned bomb-bad girl in this black comedy cult-classic.
+Winona Ryder played Christian Slater's strange draino-mixing, popular0clique-member-turned bomb-bad-girl in this black comedy cult-classic.